 But the whinging she was trying to put a stop to continues and escalates!
 Why?

-Little Emily explains that she needed the whole orange to squeeze out enough juice to complete her orange cake for the school baking competition, and little Lucy wails that she needed the whole orange because her class was having a competition to see who could peel the longest orange rind in one continuous spiral!
+Little Emily explains that she needed as many whole seeds from the orange as possible to win the seed count competition at school and the knife had cut through 5 of them.
+Little Lucy wails that she needed the whole orange because her class was having a competition to see who could peel the longest orange rind in one continuous spiral!

 If only the girls had spoken to each other to explain what they wanted.
 If only mum had stopped to ask both girls what it was they needed out of the orange – then both of their needs could have been met.
-Lucy could have painstakingly peeled off the orange rind and Emily could have then had the fruit to juice for her cake.
+Lucy could have painstakingly peeled off the orange rind and Emily could have then had the fruit to pick out all of the seeds whole for the competition.

 Before you do anything else, you need to know what it is you want out of the proverbial orange – and what you think your family members want out of it.